myke91/browsr/README.md

 new feature in the jetpacks libraries
 It uses the TMDB api
 The application was refactored to use MVVM architecture with CLEAN Architecture.
+This branch introduces the use of gradle modules

 Frameworks